Lencons/kuberay/README.md

 The components provided are:

 * **KubeRay Operator Kustomize Configuration** - This Kustomize configuration I use with Ranchr/Fleet to manage a RKE2 instance as a general testing and development environment.
 This configuraiton has been generated from the Ray Project Helm charts and modified to expose KubeRay services.
-For a trusted HomeLab environment, the KubeRay Helm charts didn't really work for what I needed and rather than re-work them I simplified it using Kustomize.
+For a trusted HomeLab environment, the KubeRay Helm charts didn't really work for what I needed and rather than re-work them I just created my own Kustomize configuration.
 * **KubeRay Cluster Manifests** - Some YAML manifests to deploy various RayClusters into environments which I use.
 * **KubeRay GUI** - A RayCluster management GUI that interacts with the KubeRay APIServer to give sort of a GPUaaS style portal interface.
 (NOTE - This is current work in progress as I sort out some KubeRay system issues in my environment)
 * **Workloads** - A collection of Python scripts to kick of Ray jobs and demostrate processing within the RayCluster.